What is PBIS?

-5. What are the credentials and background of the creator of PBIS World?
+What are the credentials / background of the PBIS World creator?

 I have been a School Social Worker in the Detroit, MI Metro area for 7 years.
 I am the one and only SSW for the district, servicing 8 schools, K-12, including 4 elementary schools, 1 middle school (grades 6-8), 1 high school (grades 9-12), and 2 private schools.
 I also serve as one of two PBIS coaches for the district.

 I received my Bachelor of Social Work from Wayne State University in Detroit, MI in 2003.
 I then attended the University of Michigan in Ann Arbor where I received my Master of Social Work degree in 2004.
 My concentration area for both degrees was in children and youth.

 How did you come up with the layout / structure of the site?